References

 • Alonetude as pedagogy.
 Can alonetude be taught?
 What pedagogical structures might support students and educators in developing a sustainable relationship with solitude and presence?

-• Place-based inquiry and the somatic archive.
-Further work using slow, place-anchored somatic methods — particularly in desert, coastal, and transitional ecologies — could extend the sensory ethnography developed here.
+• Place-based inquiry and the what the body holds and remembers.
+Further work using slow, place-anchored body-based methods, particularly in desert, coastal, and transitional ecologies, could extend the sensory ethnography developed here.

 • Cross-cultural dimensions of alonetude.
 How is the concept of intentional, expansive solitude understood and practised across different cultural traditions?
 Indigenous, East Asian, and contemplative traditions offer rich comparative frameworks.

 This bibliography will be updated as the project develops.
-If you are a researcher working in any of these areas and wish to be in contact, please use the blog's contact page.
+If you are a researcher working in any of these areas and wish to contact me, please use the blog’s contact page.